Celebrate World Braille Day

 Each year, we work to get Braille into the hands of more blind people.
 January 4 marks World Braille Day in celebration of its creator, Louis Braille.
 Every day, thousands of blind people use Braille for everything from shopping lists to labels for canned goods, from reading novels to solving math and scientific equations, from learning a piece of music to composing one.
 The increasing availability of Braille signs makes it easier for blind people to get around hotels, office buildings, government facilities, university campuses, and more.
 Braille is as flexible as print, can be learned in roughly the same amount of time, and can be read just as fluidly.

-Braille Rocks!
+Braille Certification

 Share Braille.Day